hicss-sub-10112/appendix/participatory_design_workshop.md

 <img width="763" height="460" alt="image" src="https://github.com/user-attachments/assets/5adea1bf-09ff-4e4a-aada-8b046e3251a5" />

+*Sample conversations from the workshop created in the conversation editor.
+The editor allowed participants to design diverse interaction styles, from a step-by-step, assistant-led dialogue (Conversation 1) to a user-led interaction where almost all parameters are provided in a single message (Conversation 4).*

 ### Key Findings

 The analysis of the co-authored conversations revealed several critical insights that guided the subsequent design and development process.

 **1. Diverse and Personal Interaction Styles:** There was no single "correct" way to interact with the assistant.
 Participants' preferences varied significantly, generally falling into a spectrum from highly guided to highly user-driven.

-*Figure 1: Sample conversations from the workshop created in the conversation editor.
-The editor allowed participants to design diverse interaction styles, from a step-by-step, assistant-led dialogue (Conversation 1) to a user-led interaction where almost all parameters are provided in a single message (Conversation 4).*

   * **Assistant-Driven (Reactive):** Some participants preferred a step-by-step, question-answering flow where the assistant guided them by asking for one piece of information at a time (Figure 1, Conversation 1).
   * **User-Driven (Proactive):** Other participants preferred to lead the conversation, providing multiple or all necessary parameters in a single, dense message for maximum efficiency (Figure 1, Conversations 2 & 4).